-The Burnside Bridge main river structure consists of two 268-foot side span steel deck truss side spans and a 252-foot double-leaf Strauss trunnion bascule draw span.
+The Burnside Bridge main river structure consists of two 268-foot steel deck truss side spans and a 252-foot double-leaf Strauss trunnion bascule draw span.
 The bridge originally had six lanes of traffic, but in 1995 the City of Portland requested that bike lanes be added to the bridge, so one lane of traffic was converted into two bike lanes.
-There are sidewalks on both sides of the bridge.
-The overall width of the structure is 86 feet.
-Vertical clearance of the closed bascule span is adequate for the majority of river traffic, with openings necessary only about 40 times per month.
+Two lanes carry westbound motor vehicle traffic and three lanes carry eastbound traffic.

 The east approach to the bridge is approximately 849 feet long and has two distinct types of construction.
 The first eight spans consist of steel plate girder spans ranging from 75 feet to 106 feet in length.
 The steel girders and steel interior floor beams are completely encased in concrete.
 A concrete deck spans the floorbeams.
 The next seven spans are composed of concrete stringers spanning continuously over concrete columns and floorbeams.
 Six of these spans are 22 feet long and one is 40 feet long.

 The west approach is approximately 604 feet long and consists of 19 reinforced concrete spans ranging in length from 22 feet to 62 feet.
 The first 13 spans average 22 feet and consist of reinforced concrete stringers acting continuously over concrete columns and floorbeams.
 The next three spans average 40 feet in length and are of similar construction.
 The last four spans are 62 feet long and consist of four main simple span concrete girders that carry interior concrete floor beams and stringers.
 A concrete deck is cast with the girders, stringers and floorbeams.